efarish/portfolio/fundamentals/multi_gpu/README.md

 This application is based on PyTorch documentation examples to train a model using multiple GPUs.

-The task I've chosen is classifying credit card activity as fradulent.
+The task I've chosen is classifying credit card activity as fraudulent or not.

 A simple PyTorch Sequential model is defined and trained.